zghola/assessment-exam-student/README.md

 # Assessment Exam

+This repository helps you (the student) with your assessment test.
+From this repo you will start your test, write your solution codes, and submit your answers using the command line.

 Let's start by cloning this repo to your local Vagrant machine

 ```terminal
 git clone git@github.com:lighthouse-labs/assessment-exam-student.git
 ```

-## Usage
+## Instructions

 Please complete the following setup steps before continuing:

 ### 1) Specify your **GitHub user name** in the file `.student-id`

-This file should contain only your user name (without any spaces, new lines, or other text).
+This file should contain only your **user name** (without any spaces, new lines, or other text).

 ### 2) Install Required Packages